juju/charm-championship/README.md

 ### Juju Deployer

 The following *should* work,  however I've encountered several bugs in the juju tools.
-Some appear to have been fixed,  but still getting consistently reliable results.
+Some appear to have been fixed,  but still not getting consistently reliable results.
 I recommend you use the other method.

 ```